- Email: firstname.lastname@example.org

 - Thesis title: A Great Commerce in Curious Paintings: the role and practices of art dealers and agents in the reception and re-evaluation of pre-1500 European painting in Britain, 1800-65.

 - Supervisor: Dr Mark Westgarth, Dr Susanna Avery-Quash, Dr Howard Coutts

 I am an AHRC-funded Collaborative Doctoral Partnership PhD researcher working in collaboration with the University of Leeds, the National Gallery and the Bowes Museum to interrogate the roles and practices of art dealers and agents in the reception and re-evaluation of pre-1500 European painting in nineteenth-century Britain.
-Shifting focus away from the emphasis frequently placed upon the mid-century as a marker in the British art market’s professionalization, I predominantly work on the opening decades of the nineteenth century.
+Shifting focus away from the emphasis frequently placed upon the mid-century as a marker in the British art market’s professionalization, I predominantly examine the art dealer as a cultural agent within the opening decades of the nineteenth century.

 - MA in History of Art, Courtauld Institute of Art [The Arts of Florence and Central Italy 1400-1500]

 - BA in History of Art, University of Warwick.